Cybee-ai/backend-challenge/README.md

 The backend challenge should now be up and running.
 You can inspect the console to see logs.
 Alternatively, you can connect to MongoDB to view data inside the `sourcedb` and connect to Redis Insights to view the job scheduling inside Redis.

+---

+## Seein everything in action

 #### 1. Swagger documentation for endpoints

+Open http://localhost:3000/swagger/ and view the documented endpoints.
+To use them, you need to provide the API key defined in `.env` variables.
+We have exposed it here - but in a production environment, this would be the first layer of security.

 ![Swagger](https://github.com/user-attachments/assets/85d4b55b-7925-469a-a31a-b597b0bd9d8d)

 #### 2. Redis Insight

+We can also view job schedules internals in Redis Insights.
+Open Redis Insights and connect to the Redis running in the Docker container.

 ![Redis Insights](https://github.com/user-attachments/assets/1e476a03-a521-4472-b5bd-c71f2b2e22ea)

 #### 3. MongoDB

+We can also view created sources and logs in the database.
+Open Mongo Compass and connect to MongoDB running in Docker.

+We can see the following info:

 ![MongoDB](https://github.com/user-attachments/assets/8cdb36d7-75e9-4b24-9f3a-c86f674ccfac)

 #### 4. Resilience in Action

 ![Resilience Logs](https://github.com/user-attachments/assets/23b52a9a-f5e6-4c0a-a12c-ff87dee9a704)

+Here we can see logs being processed.
+Due to the aggressive rate limiter in the callback API, retries will be quite common.

 ---